 Below you will find a short translated text from the fabulous, calf-skin bound Cappelens Forslags Conversational Lexicon, (Cappelens forslag), to which I have contributed several entries: Asphalt; Glasses; The Climate Problem (Volume I, 2014); Alphabet; Cosmos; Photosyntesis; Turbullence (Volume II, 2016).
-To understand the concept, I recommend this excellent explanation by the Guardian.
+To understand the concept, I recommend this excellent explanation in the Guardian.

 Below is Pil Cappelen Smith’s translation of my text Asphalt.